 Beginning in 2001, the semiconductor and PLD markets experienced a significant downturn, which has continued into 2003.
-The slight revenue decrease in the first quarter of 2003 as compared to the first quarters of 2002 reflects this continued downturn and the resultant decrease in demand for our products.
+The revenue decrease in the first quarter of 2003 as compared to the first quarter of 2002 reflects this continued downturn and the resultant decrease in demand for our products.

-As a percentage of total revenue, U.S. sales declined to 36% for the first three months of 2003 as compared to 42% for the first three months of 2002.
-Export sales to Asia rose as a percentage of total revenue, from 23% in the first three months of 2002 to 30% in the first three months of 2003.
+As a percentage of total revenue, U.S. sales declined to 32% (restated) for the first three months of 2003 as compared to 42% for the first three months of 2002.
+Export sales to Asia rose as a percentage of total revenue, from 23% in the first three months of 2002 to 32% (restated) in the first three months of 2003.
 Export sales to Europe were approximately flat when comparing both fiscal periods, both in absolute and percentage terms.

-During the first quarter of 2003, total units sold increased by seven percent and average selling price decreased by eight percent when compared to the first quarter of 2002.
+During the first quarter of 2003 (and after the restatement discussed in Note 14), total units sold increased by four percent and average selling price decreased by seven percent when compared to the first quarter of 2002.
 The decrease in average selling price was primarily due to price declines associated with the downturn in the semiconductor and PLD markets and product mix.
 Although selling prices of mature products generally decline over time, this decline is at times offset by higher selling prices of new products.
 Our ability to achieve revenue growth is in large part dependent on the continued development, introduction and market acceptance of new products.
 See "Factors Affecting Future Results."